Organizers test iconic Times Square ball ahead of NYE

 The dry run is designed to make sure everything goes according to plan for the annual ball drop.

-Jeff Strauss, president of Countdown Entertainment, says that hasn’t always been the case.
+Jeff Straus, president of Countdown Entertainment, says that hasn’t always been the case.
 He recalls a slight snafu in 1995 in which the ball was three seconds late.

 He says a rehearsal is needed to ensure a timely ball drop.

-Note: This story has been corrected to show that the spelling of a source’s name is Jeff Straus, not Jeff Strauss.